 - Educating personnel who work in inmate substance addiction programs.

 - One month before their release date, offenders are given information about and referred to community treatment services.

 Inmates enrolling in treatment programs have the right to get the finest tailored care possible.

-Can I Lose my Job for Attending Rehab?
+Can I Lose my Job for Attending a Drug Rehab in Florida?

 Many people seeking treatment have jobs they wish to keep, and this is why they may put off going for rehab.
 Those seeking treatment for substance use disorders have their rights protected under federal law.
 There is also the option of attending outpatient therapy while working.

 According to the Florida Attorney General’s Office, which is led by Attorney General Ashley Moody, the state’s drug-prevention efforts comprise a number of programs and projects administered by several governmental agencies.

 The Substance Abuse and Mental Health Program, the Florida Department of Children and Families, and the Florida Department of Health are among these organizations.
 These departments collaborate to lower substance use and addiction rates across the state.